Demon with Bowl

 The large-scale bronze sculpture is part of Damien Hirst’s Treasures from the Wreck of the Unbelievable series, first exhibited at the 2017 Venice Biennale.

-Standing at just over eighteen metres, this monumental figure is a copy of a smaller bronze recovered from the wreckage.
-The discovery of the body appeared to solve the mystery of a disembodied bronze head with saurian features excavated in the Tigris Valley in 1932.
+Standing at just over eighteen metres, this monumental figure is presented as a copy of a smaller bronze said to have been recovered from a mythical shipwreck.
+In the story, the discovery of the body appeared to solve the mystery of a disembodied bronze head with saurian features reportedly excavated in the Tigris Valley in 1932.

-Characterised by monstrous gaping jaws and bulbous eyes, the head was initially identified as Pazuzu, the Babylonian ‘King of the wind demons’.
-The unearthing of this figure has since called this identification into question, due to the absence of Pazuzu’s customary attributes of wings, scorpion tail and snake-headed penis.
+Characterised by gaping jaws and bulbous eyes, the head was initially identified as Pazuzu, the Babylonian ‘King of the wind demons.
+Yet this identification has been called into question, as the figure lacks Pazuzu’s customary attributes of wings, scorpion tail and snake-headed staff.

 See the sculpture for yourself, seeing is believing!
 Demon with Bowl is located along Edmund Halley Way, next to the IFS Cloud Cable Cars